 Have an hour?

 Take the 45-minute U.S. Capitol Tour.
-Before your tour, you’ll see the brief orientation film, “Out of Many, One,” which describes how we come together as a nation to govern ourselves.
+This guide-led tour takes visitors to the historic areas of the Capitol including the Crypt, the Rotunda, and Statuary Hall.
+Before the tour starts, you’ll see the brief orientation film, “Out of Many, One,” which describes how we come together as a nation to govern ourselves.
+Please note that the tour does not include visiting the Senate and House Galleries, which require separate passes.

 Have an afternoon?